 This event is intended to foster an understanding and create an interest in the field of broadcast journalism.

-Ag Discussion Meet (Out-of-School Members)
+Agricultural Discussion Meet

-The Ag Discussion Meet is an FFA event initiated only for “out-of-school” active FFA members.
+An FFA event initiated only for “out-of-school” active FFA members.
 Although the participants participate in groups of about three to eight, similar to a panel, they are not judged collectively, but are judged on an individual basis.
 The participants are seated similar to a panel, but they do not operate as a panel with the moderator starting and stopping each participant.
 Rather, they function in freewheeling style with no order of participation and with freedom of discussion as if a few people were sitting around a table discussing as agricultural topic.

-Ag Sales (Individual)
+Agricultural Sales (Individual)

 The purpose of this event is to prepare FFA members in developing skills and techniques important toward becoming successful salespersons of agricultural products.